Taftan Airlines

-Taftan Airlines is an airline from Iran.
+Taftan Airlines was an airline from Iran.

 History

 The airline was founded in 2004 and commenced operations the same year.
 It ceased operations in 2006 and launched again in 2014, only to cease operations the next year.
 For the third time, the airline launched operations in August 2016.

 The airline has its main hub at the Zahedan Airport.
 Its fleet comprises six Fokker 50, one MD-82 and one MD-83 aircraft.

 Fleet

+Current fleet

+As of August 2025, Taftan Airlines operates the following aircraft: